 This article describes how to set up a simple question and answer event containing two questions.

 Step 1 - Create a Question Event File

-Step 2 - Create your Questions
+Step 2 - Review and modify your Questions

 Next we add Question 2.
 Question 2 will be a text question, requiring the user to type a text answer and we want to force the user to answer the question, so no Skip this time.
 Here is the completed Question and Answer grid containing our two questions:

 Below you can see how we've laid out the two question screens so that text and video are separated.
 Also notice that the Skip button is only available on Question 1...

 Below you can see how we've laid out the two answer screens, making sure that the answer text is not obscured by either the video window or the on-screen keyboard:

 One thing to point out: you can alter any question text, answer text or referenced video files directly on the screens in the Screen Designer if you wish, and your changes will be reflected in the Question and Answer grid.

 Save the file and you're now ready to run the event and get your users recording video and text answers to your questions.

 Updated: Feb 2021